astridhsueh/astridhsueh/README.md

 🤝 Open to collaborating on:
 Data pipelines, analytics tools, supply chain or operations-focused projects, and anything that involves making sense of complex datasets.

-📫 Reach me at:
+📫
-www.linkedin.com/in/an-hsiu-hsueh-839a61290
+- Reach me at: astridhsueh@gmail.com

-astridhsueh@gmail.com
+- My LinkedIn: www.linkedin.com/in/an-hsiu-hsueh-839a61290

 <!---
 astridhsueh/astridhsueh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.